HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 The interactions between actors can occur in different system environments.
 This IG is designed to support data exchange in **Open** and **Hybrid** systems.

-- **Closed System**: The Referral Source, Coordinating Platform, and CBO all use the same system or platform.
+- **Closed System**: The Referral Source, Coordination Platform, and CBO all use the same system or platform.
 In this environment, capacity status is generally known across all actors without the need for a standards-based exchange.
 Closed systems are **out of scope** for this guide.
-- **Open System**: The Referral Source, Coordinating Platform, and CBO each use disparate systems that cannot natively interoperate.
+- **Open System**: The Referral Source, Coordination Platform, and CBO each use disparate systems that cannot natively interoperate.
 To share information like capacity, a standards-based exchange using FHIR is required.
 Open systems are **in scope**.
 - **Hybrid System**: Some trading partners use the same system, while others use different systems.
 A standards-based exchange is still necessary to communicate capacity status across the disparate system boundaries.
 Hybrid systems are **in scope**.

 ### Exchange Flows